-Unlike in our Industrialized world where control over pigments can offer identical shirts in a spectrum of colors, in foraging societies color rarely uniquely marks crucial distinctions.
+Unlike in our industrialized world where control over pigments can offer identical shirts in a spectrum of colors, in foraging societies, color rarely uniquely marks crucial distinctions.
 Olfaction, however, plays a larger and more important role.
-Recent work among foraging populations in Bolivia and Malaysia reveals that these populations possess both richer vocabularies for describing scents, deploying a large number of basic olfactory terms, and are superior at identifying odors (Majid & Kruspe, 2018; Sorokowska et al., 2013).
+Recent work among foraging populations in Bolivia and Malaysia reveals that these populations possess both richer vocabularies for describing scents, deploying a large number of basic olfactory terms, and are superior at identifying odors (Majid & Kruspe, 2018; Sorokowska, Sorokowski, Hummel, & Huanca, 2013).

-These patterns are consistent with evolutionary approaches arguing that our brains have evolved genetically to ontogenetically adapt and hone our cognitive abilities, responding to the social, technological and institutional incentives and prestige hierarchies of our societies (Henrich, 2016; Heyes, 2018).
-To prepare individuals, cumulative cultural evolution has shaped children's games, schooling institutions and the routines of daily life in ways that cultivate the cognitive skills that promote success in particular societies.
-For example, in many small-scale societies, foraging forays away from the community foster the development of skills in spatial navigation that permit even children to safely travel through forests, woodlands and deserts.
-The development of these abilities are often reduced or inhibited when children attend formal schools (Cashdan et al., 2016; Davis et al., in press; Davis & Cashdan, 2019).
+These patterns are consistent with evolutionary approaches arguing that our brains have evolved genetically to adapt ontogenetically to hone our cognitive abilities, responding to the social, technological, and institutional incentives and prestige hierarchies of our societies (Henrich, 2016; Heyes, 2018).
+To prepare individuals, cumulative cultural evolution has shaped children's games, schooling institutions, and the routines of daily life in ways that cultivate the cognitive skills that promote success in particular societies.
+For example, in many small-scale societies, foraging forays away from the community foster the development of skills in spatial navigation that permit children to safely travel through forests, woodlands, and deserts.
+The development of these abilities is often reduced or inhibited when children attend formal schools (Cashdan, Kramer, Davis, Padilla, & Greaves, 2016; Davis et al., in press; Davis & Cashdan, 2019).
+The variation in school curricula, quality, and schooling cultures between and within countries reveals the rich and diverse ways that modern schooling shapes our cognitive and motivational capacities with consequent effects on several cognitive abilities (Ripley, 2013).

-Building on existing work (Flynn, 2007), we've argued that in many modern societies a variety of cultural factors have cultivated a set of specialized cognitive skills that foster success in the meritocratic institutions of these societies (Flynn, 2007, 2012; Furnham & Cheng, 2013; Muthukrishna & Henrich, 2016; Nisbett et al., 2012).
-These cognitive skills, which have improved dramatically over the last century in the wealthiest societies, relate primarily to analytic thinking, including abstract problem-solving, working memory and pattern recognition.
-Indeed, some of the most striking increases have occurred in the supposedly "culture free" aspects of intelligence, such as those measured by Raven's Matrices and the three analytic subtests of the Weschler IQ battery.
+Building on existing work (Flynn, 2007), we have argued that in many modern societies, a variety of cultural factors have cultivated a set of specialized cognitive skills that foster success in the meritocratic institutions of these societies (Flynn, 2012; Furnham & Cheng, 2013; Muthukrishna & Henrich, 2016; Nisbett et al., 2012).
+These cognitive skills, which have improved dramatically over the last century in the wealthiest societies, relate primarily to analytic thinking, including abstract problem-solving, working memory, and pattern recognition.
+Indeed, some of the most striking increases have occurred in the supposedly "culture free" aspects of cognition, such as those measured by Raven's Matrices and the three analytic subtests of the Weschler IQ battery.
 In the particular societies commonly studied by psychologists, measures of these cognitive abilities tend to cluster, giving researchers the impression that they form some innate dimension of "intelligence."
-Of course, what a particular society labels "intelligence" may represent merely the particular suite of cognitive skills that promote success or prestige within that society during a particular era.
-Consistent with this, Uchiyama and colleagues (Uchiyama et al., 2020) argue that the genetic heritability of any traits favored by cultural evolution in a particular ecological or institutional environment, such as the cognitive suite labeled "IQ", will tend to increase over time-cultural evolution can operate to decrease the total phenotypic variance or increase a trait's genetic variance (Zeng & Henrich, forthcoming).
+Of course, what a particular society labels "intelligence" may represent merely the suite of cognitive skills that promote success or prestige within that society during a particular era.
+Consistent with this, Uchiyama, Spicer, and Muthukrishna (2022) argue that the genetic heritability of any traits favored by cultural evolution in a particular ecological or institutional environment, such as the cognitive suite labeled "IQ," will tend to increase over time-cultural evolution can operate to decrease the total phenotypic variance or increase a trait's genetic variance (Zeng & Henrich, 2022).

-Consistent with this view, studies of schooled and unschooled populations show that the "natural" maturational patterning of IQ arises from the interaction between maturation and schooling (Davis,

-2014).
-Indeed, meta-analyses of causal and quasi-experimental studies suggest that "Education appears to be the most consistent, robust, and durable method yet to be identified for raising intelligence."
-(Ritchie & Tucker-Drob, 2018).
-Since universal schooling is relatively recent and in most societies over our species' evolutionary history there were no schools, much of the work on intelligence and IQ is really a form of cultural psychology.
+Consistent with this view, studies of schooled and unschooled populations show that the "natural" maturational patterning of IQ arises from the interaction between maturation and schooling (Davis, 2014).
+Indeed, meta-analyses of causal and quasi-experimental studies suggest that "Education appears to be the most consistent, robust, and durable method yet to be identified for raising intelligence" (Ritchie & Tucker-Drob, 2018).
+Since universal schooling is relatively recent, and did not exist at all over most of human evolutionary history, much of the work on "intelligence" and IQ is really a form of cultural psychology.